vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 > ⚠️ Once the component is deployed, avoid modifying its props (creating, removing, and/or updating them).
 Modifying props can be costly because it can directly impact API maintenance and affect other developers working with it.

-With that in mind, replace the boolean props with enum props!
-The latter have a broader range and are more adapted to keep up with the component evolution and the several behaviors it may have to handle.
+With that in mind, replace the boolean props with enum props.
+The latter has a broader range and is more adapted to keep up with the component evolution and the several behaviors it may have to handle.

 For example: